monomelodies/dbmover/README.md

 Besides, the simple fact that the script runs correctly doesn't necessarily mean it did what you intended.
 Always verify your data after a migration!

+### Note on PostgreSQL
+PostgreSQL's `INFORMATION_SCHEMA` aliases contain more data than you would define in a schema file, especially for routines (its native functions are also exposed there).
+Since these native functions are normally owned by the `postgresql` user, dbMover will try to drop them and just silently fail.
+So _always_ run dbMover as an actual database user, not as a master user (this goes for MySQL as well, although the above problem isn't applicable there).